GalalHamoudy/obsidian/Threat intelligence/CTIA.md

 **Domain:** Networking / Quality of Service (QoS)

 **Brief Description:**
-TC COMPLETE refers to the full implementation and configuration of **Traffic Control (tc)** in the Linux kernel.
+TC COMPLETE refers to the full implementation and configuration of **Traffic Control (TC)** in the Linux kernel.
 The `tc` command is the user-space utility for configuring the built-in Linux packet scheduler, which manages how network traffic is queued and shaped.

 **Key Purpose:**
 - **Traffic Shaping:** Intentionally delaying packets to control bandwidth usage and ensure it doesn't exceed a set rate.